rigoneri/Syte2/docs/twitter.md

 ##Setting up Twitter

-To get started create a new application on Twitter for your website by going to <https://dev.twitter.com/apps/new>.
+To get started, create a new application on Twitter for your website by going to <https://dev.twitter.com/apps/new>.
 Once you are done creating your application you will be taken to the application page, from there navigate to the *Keys and Access Tokens* page.

 At the top of the page it will give you a **Consumer Key** and a **Consumer Secret** that you will need.
 At the bottom of the page there is a link called **Create my access token** click on that link.
 It will auto-generate your **Access Token** and **Access Token Secret** that you will also need.